hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network.html.markdown

 * `location` - The location/region where the virtual network is created

 * `address_space` - The address space that is used the virtual network.

+* `subnet` - Set of multiple subnets defined in this virtual network.
+Each `subnet` block supports the fields documented below.

+The `subnet` block supports:

+* `id` - The ID of this subnet.

 ## Import